apache/cordova-docs/www/docs/en/3.1.0/guide/platforms/android/tools.md

     $ /path/to/project/cordova/run [Target] [Build]
     $ C:\path\to\project\cordova\run.bat [Target] [Build]

-Make sure you create at least one Android Virtual <a href="../../../cordova/device/device.html">Device</a>, otherwise you're prompted to do so with the `android` command.
+Make sure you create at least one Android Virtual Device, otherwise you're prompted to do so with the `android` command.
 If more than one AVD is available as a target, you're prompted to select one.
 By default the `run` command detects a connected device, or a currently